 Of course, not every parking job is easy, and technology integrated in vehicles nowadays have made parking from easier to almost completely error free and automated.
 Called park assistance systems, this is a general term used by car manufacturers and marketing teams for a wide variety of useful features that a vehicle possesses that make parking easier for the driver.
 Let’s talk about how park assist work and highlight the main advantages of each.

-At its most basic form, the standard form of park assistance is the presence of parking sensors in located at the front and rear of the vehicle.
-These sensors are activated once the vehicle is detected to be crawling forward or reversing, giving drivers an audible warning that beeps faster or louder (also a combination of both) as the vehicle gets closer to a detected object.
-In essence, this is just to give drivers an extra hand if judging space is a challenge, and this basic system can usually be supplemented by a rearward facing camera.
+In its most basic form, park assistance comes with parking sensors at the rear of the vehicle.
+These sensors active at a certain distance and detect if there are any obstacles behind the vehicle that the driver will otherwise not see.
+This gives the driver an audible warning that beeps faster or louder (or a combination of both) as the vehicle gets closer to an object.
+This essentially just gives the driver an extra helping hand when if judging space is a challenge, and this basic system can usually be supplemented by a rear-facing camera.

 This feature, as the name suggests, consists of a rear-facing camera that transmits a video feed to the vehicle’s infotainment system.
 The camera is usually at a wide and low enough angle to give enough depth and visibility.
 This allows the driver to easily judge the distance to an object or stop at a marker/tire stopper.
 This kind of park assistance feature is often found in vehicles such as the Mitsubishi Xpander and in the Mazda3.

 Reverse Camera with guidelines